AlecRust/wp-tut-updater-action/README.md

     git-author: 'Joe Bloggs <joe.bloggs@example.com>'
 ```

-Please remember to thoroughly test your plugin/theme with the new version of
+Remember to test your plugin/theme with the new version of WordPress before
-WordPress before publishing an updated "Tested up to" version.
+publishing an updated "Tested up to" version!

 ## License